About Your Vulvar Surgery

 If you’re having reconstruction as part of your surgery, your surgeon may work with a plastic surgeon for that part of your surgery.

-Because of the area where your surgery was, sitting may be uncomfortable or may harm your incisions.
-Don’t sit until your nurse tells you that you can.
-Once you know it’s okay to sit, be sure to use a soft pillow or donut (soft inflatable plastic ring) to protect your incision.
+Because of your surgery, sitting may be uncomfortable or could harm your incisions.
+Do not sit until your nurse tells you that you can.
+Once you know it’s OK to sit, be sure to use a soft pillow or donut (soft inflatable plastic ring) to protect your incisions.

 You’ll have pain or discomfort at your incision sites.
-Your healthcare provider will ask you about your pain often and give you medication as needed.
-If your pain isn’t relieved, tell your healthcare provider.
+Your healthcare provider will ask you about your pain often and give you medicine as needed.
+If your pain is not relieved, tell your healthcare provider.
 It’s important to control your pain so you can cough, breathe deeply, use your incentive spirometer, and get out of bed and walk.
-You’ll get a prescription for pain medication to take when you go home.

 You’ll have tubes, drains, and bandages on and around your vulvar area.
 They may include: